-Make sure you have followed this installation guide to set up the Tusk Drift CLI and SDK before recording and replay your first suite of tests.
+Make sure you have followed this installation guide to set up the Tusk Drift CLI and SDK before moving forward with this guide.

 Record and replay your first trace